 China city guide provides the information of the most popular cities for international students to study in China.
 More and more schools are prepared to accommodate the rapidly growing number of foreign students coming to study in China.
-Foreign students are studying in over 811 higher education institutions throughout 31 provinces, autonomous regions and municipalities in China.
+Foreign students are studying in over 1000 higher education institutions throughout the country.
 There are three main factors you have to consider when deciding where to study in China: 1) Budget, 2) Climate and 3) Local Dialect.

 1) Budget: China is not an expensive place to study.
 Accommodation fee is your main concern besides tuition.
 In major cities such as Beijing, Shanghai and Guangzhou, accommodation, food and entertainment fee cost a lot higher than second or third tier Chinese cities.